VikeLabs/Passr/README.md

 ### `npm run prettier`

-Runs [Prettier](https://prettier.io/) to automatically format code automatically on all (ts, tsx, jsx, jsx) files in the app.
+Runs [Prettier](https://prettier.io/) to automatically format code on all (ts, tsx, jsx, jsx) files in the app.

 ## Learn More